cancerberoSgx/fs-to-json/README.md

 Maybe you will need to cast te object to `any` or you can do a better job defining the JSON structure using other type for the `value` property in the `"*.json"`  declaration

-# TODO / ROADMAP
+# TODO / IDEAS

  * sync version
- * several globs as input - comma separated or multiple --input
+ * --input can be array of globs
  * provide outputAsTree using  typescript-in-the-browser/monaco-typescript-project-util/src/ui-util/fileTreeUtil.ts